 Dollar-a-day insurance program costs just $365 per year if paid in two installments, or $360 if paid upfront.
 While the dollar-a-day policy is certainly a way to keep your insurance costs low, the lack of bodily injury coverage means you could face unaffordable costs if you have to cover the other driver’s injuries in a car accident.

 Things You Should Consider Before Signing Up

-The SAIP is no replacement for the collision coverage offered with a standard policy.
+SAIP insurance is no replacement for the collision coverage offered with a standard policy.
 When deciding whether dollar-a-day is right for you, you should consider more than just the policy costs.
 You should also consider how you’ll manage to weather the financial repercussions of an accident without comprehensive coverage.
 Typically, low-income drivers who rely on Medicaid for medical coverage don’t have the funds to manage such an emergency.

-You should sign up for the SAIP only as a last resort.
+Low-income drivers should sign up for the SAIP only as a last resort.
 If you can get auto insurance coverage that meets the state’s minimum insurance requirements, you’ll be much better protected in the event of a collision.

 If you have a clean driving record, you might find that you can secure a low premium on a standard policy.
 You could save hundreds of dollars annually just by comparing personalized auto insurance quotes from different insurance providers in your area.

 Insurify acts like a virtual insurance agency, allowing you to get customized cheap car insurance quotes from dozens of insurance companies like Nationwide and Liberty Mutual in as little as two minutes.
 It’s absolutely the easiest way to save a huge chunk of change on your annual premium.